julianflowers/CountyHealthApp/README.md

 # Health Indicators in Utah Counties
 ## A Shiny App

 There are 29 counties in the state of Utah, and Utah's Open Data Catalog makes a variety of health indicators for Utah counties in 2014 publicly available [here](https://opendata.utah.gov/Health/Health-Care-Indicators-By-Counties-In-Utah-2014/qmsu-gki4).
 This Shiny App explores these health indicators and how they may be related.
-Check out the app [here](https://juliasilge.shinyapps.io/CountyHealthApp).
+Check out [the app](https://juliasilge.shinyapps.io/CountyHealthApp).

 In the app you can
 * choose which health indicators you would like to plot on the x- and y-axes